cleverington/drupal-vm-workflow/README.md

 > Note - This migration / redesign automation tool requires retrieval of Source Code via Git, ensuring all work can be completed at any machine, anywhere.
 > It requires running a specialized script (moody-build.sh or similar) into the /scripts/ folder to pull down a copy of the required content into the /development/, /redesign/, and /multisite directories prior to vagrant up.
-> This script would then include all of the required commands, so instead of 'vagrant up', the VM would be created by running the script.

->   Currently, however, Users must follow the commands as outlined, after installing required software .
+>   Users must follow the commands as outlined because a password is currently required for accessing the Git repository.

-###  Tasks for moody-build.sh Script:
+###  Future Tasks for moody-build.sh Script:
 * Create the ~/moody-project directory, if none exists
 * Clone a copy of the grunt-redesign project, if it does not exist
 * Clone a copy of the drupal-vm project, if it does not exist